MRCIEU/DEEP_mqtls/README.md

 ## Guidance for how to use this repository

-Detailed instructions for running each stage of the pipeline [can be found here](https://github.com/genetics-of-dna-methylation-consortium/godmc_phase2/wiki).
+Detailed instructions for running each stage of the pipeline [can be found here](https://github.com/genetics-of-dna-methylation-consortium/godmc_phase2/wiki). to change it

 This includes details on how what software you need to have installed, and the required input data and their format.

 Whilst we have done a lot of testing of these scripts across a range of different datasets, we do anticipate that there will be bugs and edge cases we are yet to detect.
 All communication regarding this pipeline is to occur through this GitHub repository.
 If you email any of the developers they will direct you back to this repository.

 There are two ways to communicate with us.

-1. [Issues](https://github.com/genetics-of-dna-methylation-consortium/godmc_phase2/issues).
+1. [Issues](https://github.com/MRCIEU/DEEP_mqtls/issues).
 This is the mechanism to report bugs or errors with the pipeline or documentation.
 Essentially anything which requires us to make edits to the content in the repository.
 There are more guidelines on how to submit issues below.
-2. [Discussions](https://github.com/genetics-of-dna-methylation-consortium/godmc_phase2/discussions).
+2. [Discussions](https://github.com/MRCIEU/DEEP_mqtls/discussions).
 This is the place to ask questions about the pipeline and analyses.

 ## Submitting an issue